samuelgarcia/HearingLossSimulator/README.rst

 HearingLossSimulator
 ======================

-This a near real time hearing loss simulator in python+opencl based on Compressive Gammachirp.
+Near real time hearing loss simulator in python based on Compressive Gammachirp.

-Main doc (work in progress): http://hearinglosssimulator.readthedocs.io/
+Main documentation is here: http://hearinglosssimulator.readthedocs.io/

 Compressive Gammachirp come from Irino, Patterson et al.

+This code derive from original matlab code of Toshio Irino.
-The present code is not an exact port of matlab Irino's code but it is is very similar.
+Is is not an exact port but it is very similar.

+It can be used:
+  * offline in python script for testing the algorithm.
-It can be used offline (by scritting) or online (on close llop on the audio device).
+  * online (on close loop on the audio device).

-The code need OpenCL to be installed and configured on the device.
-This not so hard but not as easy to install as python stack.
+The algorithm simulate both outer hair cell (OHC) loss and  inner hair cells (IHC) loss.
+The OHC loss is simulated by a deficit in compression and IHC loss with a passive loss.

 The module come with a GUI for the online simulator:

 .. image:: doc/source/img/screenshot.png

-The algorithm simulate both outer hair cell (OHC) loss and  inner hair cells (IHC) loss.
-The OHC loss is simulated by a deficit in compression and IHC loss with a passive loss.

 Here the block diagram of the algorithm:

 .. image:: doc/source/img/processing_diagram.png